WILD RIVER TIMBER INSTALLATION SPECIFICATION

 Using a block to install: Care must be taken fitting boards together to avoid damaging the edges.
 Use a wooden or nylon block to knock boards together by hitting the board against the tongue side not the groove.
 Damaged edges can be hard to spot on completion of the job but after time a damaged edge can splinter up and personal injury can occur.

 Installing over a concrete slab

-- Slabs must be level with no more than a 3mm deviation over a 3 metre radius.
-If deviations are greater than above, use a self-leveling compound or grind the slab to level the surface within the above tolerance.
+Slabs must be level with no more than a 3mm deviation over a 3-metre radius.
+If deviations are greater than above, use a self-levelling compound or grind the slab to level the surface within the above tolerance.

-- Underfloor Heating Options: In-slab and above-floor heating systems can be used under our flooring.
+Underfloor Heating Options: In-slab and above-floor heating systems can be used under our flooring.
 In-slab heating uses either electric or hydronic heating elements which are embedded in the slab.
-If using in-slab heating we recommend our direct stick to slab method (above).
-It is vital that any underfloor heating system be fitted with a cut-off thermostat set no higher than 25 degrees Celsius when measured under the timber flooring.
-Irreparable damage to wooden floors occurs if it is subjected to temperatures above 25 degrees.
+If using in-slab heating, we recommend our direct stick to slab method (above).
+It is vital that any underfloor heating system be fitted with a cut-off thermostat set no higher than 22 degrees Celsius when measured under the timber flooring.
+Irreparable damage to wooden floors occurs if it is subjected to temperatures above 22 degrees during normal operation periods.
 Even heat distribution is vitally important as hot spots can cause greater board movement (shrinkage or cupping) in some areas of the floor compared to others.
 Likewise, seasonal operation of the system can cause some gapping or board shape changes.
 It is best to run the heating system prior to install for around 2 weeks to ensure slab dryness.